Love Live! Superstar!!: Broadcast and distribution

-The anime television series is animated by Bandai Namco Filmworks and directed by Takahiko Kyogoku, with Jukki Hanada handling series composition and Atsushi Saito designing the characters.
+The anime is animated by Bandai Namco Filmworks and directed by Takahiko Kyogoku, with Jukki Hanada handling series composition and Atsushi Saito designing the characters.
 Yoshiaki Fujisawa returns from his work on Love Live!
 School Idol Project to compose the music.
-The series aired on NHK Educational TV from July 11 to October 17, 2021.
+It aired on NHK Educational TV from July 11 to October 17, 2021.
 Funimation streamed the series for international releases.
-Liella! perform both the opening and ending themes, titled "Start!!
-True Dreams" and "Mirai wa Kaze no Yō ni" (未来は風のように) respectively, from episode 2 onwards.
-Special animated music videos made specifically for the NHK Educational TV broadcast featuring original songs by Liella! air after each episode titled "Songs of Liella!".
+From Episode 2 onwards, Liella! perform both the opening and ending themes, titled "Start!!
+True Dreams" and "Mirai wa Kaze no Yō ni" (未来は風のように) respectively.
+Special animated music videos made specifically for the NHK Educational TV broadcast featuring original songs by them air after each episode titled "Songs of Liella!".

 On October 24, 2021, it was announced during a live screening event of the first season that a second season was in production.
 The announcement was uploaded to the official Love Live!
 Series YouTube channel shortly after the event.
 The second season aired from July 17 to October 9, 2022.
-The second season introduces four new main characters as additional members of Liella!.
-Liella! once again perform the both opening and ending themes, respectively titled "We Will!" and "Oikakeru Yume no Saki de" (追いかける夢の先で).
-The second season also features "Songs of Liella!" segments at the end of every episode when aired on NHK Educational TV.

 A third season was announced following the conclusion of the second season alongside open auditions for a new main cast member.
 Sakura Sakakura won the audition and was cast as Tomari Onitsuka.
 The third season airied from October 6 to December 22, 2024.
 The opening and ending themes is performed by Liella! respectively titled "Let's be One" and "Daisuki Full Power".
-The third season also features "Songs of Liella!" segments at the end of episodes when aired on NHK Educational TV.
-Unlike previous seasons, the third season only features "Songs of Liella!" segments for half of the episodes in the season instead of every single one.
-In its place, several animated shorts starring the characters in the same art style were aired after certain episodes instead.

 Other media

 Various Liella! songs were playable through Love Live!
 School Idol Festival and its spin-off game School Idol Festival All Stars for limited amounts of time.
 SR cards of Liella! members were also made available through a special login bonus in School Idol Festival as commemoration of the anime series' broadcast.

-A spin-off manga, titled Love Live!
+A spin-off manga titled Love Live!
 Superstar!!
-Chii-chan Buchō wa Yūnō Desu!, written and illustrated by Yūta Taneda began serialization on Kadokawa Corporation's Comic Walker manga website on March 30, 2023.
-The manga is centered around the character Chisato Arashi.
+Chii-chan Buchō wa Yūnō Desu!, written and illustrated by Yūta Taneda, began serialization on Kadokawa Corporation's Comic Walker manga website on March 30, 2023.
+The manga focuses around the character Chisato Arashi.
 The manga's chapters have been compiled into a single tankōbon volume as of January 26, 2024.